Characters

 And that’s it.

 It isn’t accompanied by thunderclaps and the music of Wagner.
-There’s no singular moment when the machine suddenly acquire human-like abilities and become more powerful and dangerous.
-They’re all just simulations, and there’s no noticeable border between “bad”, “adequate” and “excellent”.
+There’s no singular moment, no “6th Day” when the machine suddenly becomes a “person” and acquires human-like abilities (and maybe even becomes more powerful and dangerous).
+As far as we can tell, it never becomes a “person”.
+They’re all just simulations, and there’s no noticeable boundary between “bad”, “adequate” and “excellent”.

 Neuroscience is attempting to describe exactly what is happening in the brain when people experience “consciousness”.
 There are several speculative theories about this. (e.g. “integrated information”, “global workspace”, etc.).
-These differ widely in the details and there’s a lot of things that are unclear or arguable.
+These differ widely in the details and there’s a lot of things that are unclear or arguable, but they all claim to have captured something fundamental about human consciousness

 And suppose you had the book and you read it.